aubinmora/ocs_inventoryNG_server/README.md

 # Tested

-Tested of CentOS 7, Debian 9.X, currently working with no issue (might as well work on RedHat and Fedora, the main difference would be the dependancies)
+Tested on CentOS 7, Debian 9.X, currently working with no issue (might as well work on RedHat and Fedora, the main difference would be the dependancies)

 Ubuntu semi-works, as there is issues between mariaDB and AppArmor.